Calbabreaker/yacpm/README.md

 Easy to use, git sourced based, statically linked C/C++ package manager

+## Features

+- No need to install program; just use the cmake file
+- Only fetch required directories (using git sparse-checkout) unlike tradtitional git submodules
+- Library code is in project direcory so library code can be easily accessed
+- Can specify other libraries not found in default packages

 ## Usage

 In your project directory create a `yacpm.json` file and add the required